AntonioBaciu/rock-paper-scissors-lizard-spock/README.md

 ![](img/game-preview.png)

 # Short introduction:
--- [Rock Paper Scissors Lizard Spock] -- is an interpretation under the form of a simple browser game wich has additional rules inspired form an episode of the famous series "The Big Bang Theory".
+__Rock Paper Scissors Lizard Spock__ is an interpretation under the form of a simple browser game wich has additional rules inspired form an episode of the famous series "The Big Bang Theory".

 __The Game Rules:__